JHQA/apiTest/README.md

 Make sure to have requests library installed(pip install requests).
 Navigate to the main folder containing the tests.
 Type 'Python -m unittest' in terminal to run the full suite, 64 total tests.
-Add the file name to only run that specific test, such as 'Python3 -m unittest test_List.py'.
+Add the file name to only run that specific test, such as 'Python -m unittest test_List.py'.

 -What are these tests?-
 Each file contains at least 5 general tests of an api endpoint, verifying every market output.